 The following summarizes how to navigate the web configurator from the SITE MAP screen.
-We use the Prestige 660W-T1 web screens in this guide as an example.
 Screens vary slightly for different Prestige models.

 - Click Wizard Setup to begin a series of screens to configure your Prestige for the first time. - Click a link under Advanced Setup to configure advanced Prestige features. - Click a link under Maintenance to see Prestige performance statistics, upload firmware and back up, restore or upload a configuration file. - Click Site Map to go to the Site Map screen. - Click Logout in the navigation panel when you have finished a Prestige management session.